 Dispensationalism stresses the fulfillment of prophecies for ethnic Israel that must be fulfilled on a nationalistic level, especially during a 1,000 year reign called the Millennial dispensation.
 They reject the understanding that the church of Jesus Christ has fulfilled the prophecies and demean the view as “Replacement Theology.”
-A literal interpretation of Scripture necessitates that any reference to Israel or the House of David must be fulfilled by an ethnic or physical Israel.
+It is argued by Dispensationalists that a literal interpretation of Scripture necessitates that any reference to Israel or the House of David must be fulfilled by an ethnic or physical Israel.

 They see God’s work with the Gentile church as only plan B, since Israel rejected its preeminent role before the nations.
 Their hope is that the world will be finally brought under the rule of Christ during a millennial kingdom when ethnic Israel is converted, all at once, at some point in the future.

 What is set out here, against Dispensationalism, is what I would refer to as Fulfillment Theology.
 There is a complete separation between ethnic Israel and the church of the Lord Jesus Christ, but not as a Dispensationalist would see it.
 It is imperative to understand that the church of the Lord Jesus has completely fulfilled ethnic Israel.

 Hence, Paul refers to the fulfillment of Israel by means of a new creation (i.e. Regeneration).
 It is not by a means of a physical circumcision, which is the basis of ethnic Israel.
 The fulfillment of the practice of circumcision with the spiritual act of Regeneration, Paul calls the Israel of God.

 Galatians 6:15,16 For neither is circumcision anything, nor uncircumcision, but a new creation.
 And those who will walk by this rule, peace and mercy be upon them, and upon the Israel of God.